apprentice-code/resources/README.md

 Learn more about [lessons](#weekly-lessons) and [assignments](#assignments).

 ### Mentor Meetings
-At the start of the program, we'll match you with a professional developer who will be your mentor during the course of the program.
-Each week, you'll meet over video chat with your mentor to review what you’re learning, ask them any questions, and work with them on education coding projects.
+At the start of the program, we'll match you with a professional developer who will be your mentor during the course of the semester.
+Each week, you'll meet over video chat with your mentor to review what you’re learning, ask them any questions, and work with them on educational coding projects.

 Learn more about [mentor meetings](#mentor-meetings).